wanadzhar913/CADS-2022-Bootcamp-JDS-Cohort-2-Capstone-Project/README.md

 ## Objectives

 1. Design a **predictive model to determine potential customers that will make a purchase** if we send them advertisement.
 The target variable here is `Potential_Customer`.
-2. The model will be **benchmarked against the default option where we simply send advertisements to everybody.** Given the cost of sending one advertisement (`c = 5`) and average purchase of MYR14.56, we'll need to see if the overall revenue of our model can exceed the default revenue of MYR
+2. The model will then be **benchmarked against the default option where we simply send advertisements to everybody.** Given the cost of sending one advertisement (`c = 5`) and average purchase of MYR14.56, we'll need to see if the overall revenue of our model can exceed the default revenue of MYR1463.00.

+## Findings

 ## Machine Learning Algorithms Used